signalsciences/terraform-provider-sigsci/README.md

 * [Go](https://golang.org/doc/install) 1.14

 ## Building the provider
+If you are using terraform >0.13.x, our release can be automatically downloaded from their registry using the block described in "Using the provider"

+If you are using terraform 0.12.x, you must either build or copy our executable to your plugin directory. ex `terraform.d/plugins/darwin_amd64`

 You may find prebuilt binaries in our [Releases](https://github.com/signalsciences/terraform-provider-sigsci/releases).

 If you wish to build from source, first make the correct directory, cd to it, and checkout the repo.
 Running `make build` will then build the provider and output it to terraform-provider-sigsci
 ```shell script